-

 Where can I get help on setting up my modem/router?

-Modems and routers purchased from IDNet will come pre configured and ready for your use, should you wish to make any changes to the set up you are welcome to contact the Support Team by phone on 0800 331 7000 or by email at support@idnet.com who will be happy to help.
-Alternatively you could take a look at the Set up guides found in the Technical Support – Set up guides section of our website.
-Click here to be go straight to this area.
+Modems and routers purchased from IDNet will come pre-configured and ready for your use, should you wish to make any changes to the set up you are welcome to contact the Support Team by phone on 0800 331 7000 or by email at support@idnet.com who will be happy to help.

-If you purchased your modem/router elsewhere the Support Team will endeavour to help you as much as possible but may need to refer you to the manufacturer.
+If you purchased your modem/router elsewhere you may need to refer to the manufacturer.

 How is my hardware delivered?

-Hardware is usually delivered via Business Post Courier or Royal Mail, both are on a Next working day basis.
-Please note IDNet will endeavour to have your hardware delivered to you prior to the activation of your broadband however we cannot be held liable in the event of a late delivery due to courier/royal mail failures.
+Hardware is usually delivered via courier on a Next working day basis.
+Please note IDNet will endeavour to have your hardware delivered to you prior to the activation of your broadband however we cannot be held liable in the event of a late delivery due to courier failures.

 Does the hardware come with a warranty?